heptarch/heptarch.github.io/drafts/demon.md

 its ultimate terminus: unfavourable market conditions.
 Although the Post Office uses it for a few years, like a child growing bored of a toy, the network is officially retired in 1874.

-But a company ambitious enough to propose an subterranen pneumatic network in the 1860s cannot reasonably be expected to stop there.
+But a company ambitious enough to propose an subterranen network of pneumatic tubes in the 1860s cannot reasonably be expected to stop there.
 Visitors to the diggings are confused by seemingly unnecessary tunnels, forks they are forbidden from taking, and huge, humming